 Earning potential: Estimates for ridesharing salaries are all over the map.
 This is largely due to variations in location (e.g., metropolitan city vs. outlying area) as well as surge pricing.
 Full-time drivers can make around $29,000 per year, but expenses like car payments, insurance, and gas are the driver’s responsibility.

 #3.
 Package Delivery

 Why we ranked it #3: Food isn’t the only thing that needs delivering.
 Couriers are needed in many cities to run packages or other items to their destinations.

 Amazon Flex is the major player in this space.
-Drivers pick up “blocks” (or shifts), and deliver packages in that particular time frame on a specific route.
+Drivers sign up for “blocks” (or shifts), and deliver packages in that particular time frame on a specific route.
 Because you get to choose your blocks, you can fit them in around your work or school schedule.